LibeccioLabs/Plonky2-Playground/README.md

 To run the tests, run the command `cargo test --release`.
 The command `cargo test` works too, but in that case you may want to give your computer a couple of minutes to compute the test results.

-The flag `-- --nocapture` can be used to print the execution times for proof generation and verification.
+The option `-- --nocapture --test-threads=1` can be used to print the execution times for proof generation and verification.
+The threads number must be set as 1, as the default parallel execution may interfere with the timing.

 The single circuits can be tested by matching the test name with `sudoku`, `permutation` or `factorial`.